 Considered barriers to accessing help and support early enough to prevent lasting harm.

 - Multi-agency working

-Considered effective multi-agency team-working; Develop skills in seeking and listening to children and young people’s views in whichever form they are communicated.
+Considered effective multi-agency team-working; Develop skills in seeking and listening to young people’s views in whichever form they are communicated.

-- Education Health and Care Plans, Early Help Plans, CIN Planning and working in the space between unmet needs and harm;
+- Education Health and Care Plans, Early Help Plans, and working in the space between unmet needs and harm;

-- Consider challenges, stresses and barriers to asking for and receiving help faced by disabled children and young people, their siblings and their families.
+- Consider challenges, stresses and barriers to asking for and receiving help faced by disabled young people, their siblings and their families.